php-amqplib/php-amqplib/README.md

 **Requirements: PHP 5.3** due to the use of `namespaces`.

 The library was used for the PHP examples of [RabbitMQ in Action](http://manning.com/videla/) and the [official RabbitMQ tutorials](http://www.rabbitmq.com/tutorials/tutorial-one-php.html).

+## New Maintainers (02/10/2016) ##

+Thanks to [videlalvaro](https://github.com/videlalvaro) for his hard work in maintaining php-amqplib!
+He's done a fantastic job and has left big shoes to fill.

+The package will now be maintained by [postalservice14](https://github.com/postalservice14) and [nubeiro](https://github.com/nubeiro).

 ## Supported RabbitMQ Versions ##